tycarrier20/LinkedInSearch/README.md

 ## Other Notes
 - Run by typing `python LinkedInSearch.py` in terminal
 - Program will launch chrome tabs repeatedly and do quick searches to scrape the data.
-Don't interfere when program is running.
+Don't interfere when program is running
 - Program takes about 4-5 seconds per company search on average computer speed
+- When the program finishes running, there will be an outputted excel sheet in your project's directory including the results